-We state above that Grid system interfaces (in particular for general purpose Grids) tend to be complete (i.e. they try to expose a complete set of available system capabilities), and that Cloud interfaces tend to be minimalistic (i.e. they expose only a limited set of capabilities, just enough to 'do the job').
+We stated above that Grid system interfaces, in particular for general purpose Grids, tend to be complete - that is, they try to expose a complete set of available system capabilities, and that Cloud interfaces tend to be minimalistic (i.e. they expose only a limited set of capabilities, just enough to 'do the job').